jonathankerth/Meet/README.md

 # Meet App

+Welcome to the Meet App!

+## Hosted Here
+The app is hosted on GitHub Pages.
+You can access it [here](https://jonathankerth.github.io/meet/).

+### Prerequisites
+- Node.js and npm (Node Package Manager) must be installed on your machine.

 Objective
 The objective of this project is to build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.